Nazzanuk/front-end-final/readme.md

 npm install -g forever bower gulp
 ```

-Run the following in your terminal at the root of the repo.
+Run the following in your terminal at the root of the repo into it.

 ```bash
 npm install # This uses the package.json to automatically fetch the correct dependencies